-Note: To exit emergency at any time, press and hold the Emergency button.
+Note: To exit emergency at any time, press and hold the Emergency button for about a second.

-Press and hold the PTT button and announce your emergency into the microphone.

-- 3 Release the PTT button to end the transmission and wait for a response from the dispatcher. - 4 Press and hold the Emergency button for about a second to exit emergency.
+- Press and hold the PTT button and announce your emergency into the microphone. - 3 Release the PTT button to end the transmission and wait for a response from the dispatcher. - 4 Press and hold the Emergency button for about a second to exit emergency.